bewagner/bewagner.github.io/_posts/2020-08-07-i-love-bopomofo.md

 That way your input system can limit the search to characters with exactly this syllable+tone combination.

 Let say I'm searching for 錶 (biao3) again.
-Inputting ㄅㄧㄠˇ gives me 錶 as the first suggestion.
+Inputting ㄅㄧㄠˇ gives me 錶 as the second suggestion.
-That's because it's the most frequently used character that's spelled biao with the third tone.
+That's because there are not that many characters spelled 'biao' with the third tone.

 ## Part of Taiwanese culture
 For people learning Mandarin in Taiwan, there's another incentive to learn Bopomofo.